Although beautiful, working with stained glass is a challenge for almost any artist or craftsman.

 If you don’t absolutely need a grinder to get started, then why would you buy one anyways?

 It turns out that there are plenty of good reasons why both experienced artists and beginners like to use a grinder.
+For example, before fusing two pieces of glass together with a microwave kiln.

 Even if you work very accurately while cutting the glass, you will inevitably have to reshape and smooth out some of the edges of your glass.